IUSmusic/IUS-DX-1/README.md

 ## License

 IUS DX-1 is proprietary software.
 All rights are reserved by I/US Music®.
 See the official software license agreement included with this package.

+I/US Music® is a registered trade mark of I/US Music in the United Kingdom.
+IUS DX-1™ is a trade mark of I/US Music.
+All software, artwork, documentation, branding, audio assets, interface designs, and related materials are proprietary. © 2026 PEZHMAN FARHANGI.
+All rights reserved.